iconicjp/Portfolio/stock_level_creator/README.md

 7. If your watchlist is not named 'watchlist.txt' or in a different folder than the .py file, edit line 128.

-8. If you want to change the name of the output file or put it in a different folder, edit line 122 & 211.
+8. If you want to change the name of the output file or put it in a different folder, edit lines 122 & 211.

 9. Run the python file and your levels should be in the output file.